 As communities around the world respond to the coronavirus pandemic, many of us are facing jobs, communities, and homes that look radically different than they did a few months ago.
 Remote work.
 Children adjusting to distance learning.
 Shrinking investments.
 Impending layoffs or reduced hours.
 Daily tallies of the number of people “testing positive.”
 Bare shelves at the grocery store.

 Although I have telecommuted for 20 years and I write about engagement in the virtual workplace, I can’t tell you how to manage your conference calls when your 12-year-old starts playing with the dog instead of doing school work.
-I can provide ideas for managing your engagement in this up-ended world of work.
+I can provide ideas for managing personal engagement in this up-ended world of work.
 This is not a primer on every factor that influences employee engagement (we have a book about that).
 This is my list of what to draw on today:

 Buffers.
 Buffers are activities that help you step out of a situation to gain distance and perspective.
 They help you clear your head and move from swirling emotions to productive action.
 We explore five buffers in our Your Career program: physical, emotional, spiritual, mental, and social.
 Don’t worry about the labels.
 Think instead about the activities that help you regroup and fuel your resilience.
 Modify them for your socially distanced reality.
 Exercise?
 Find an online workout you can follow at home.
 Talking with friends?
 Video chat or set up a virtual wine and whine.
 Journaling?
 An activity made for social distancing!
 Spiritual practices?
 Stream.
 Many churches, synagogues, and mosques are holding virtual services.
 Also, try a guided meditation app.

 An engagement GPS.
-It’s hard to move forward when you don’t know your starting point.
+It’s hard to move forward in your personal engagement when you don’t know your starting point.
 Our X model can help you reflect on where you are and why, so you can determine what to do.
 The model defines full employee engagement as the intersection of maximum contribution for your organization and maximum satisfaction for you as an individual.
 Simply put: It’s when you give and get as much as you can.
 My hunch: No one is experiencing maximum anything these days (except, perhaps, stress).

 Priorities.
 You can’t achieve full engagement if you don’t know what maximum contribution looks like.
 As businesses and agencies determine how to respond to the pandemic, work priorities will change.
 You may have taken on additional tasks already.
 So it’s time to prioritize.
 What’s most important now?
 Talk to your manager.
 Shift your focus.
 Agree on what you won’t work on.
 Check in regularly to recalibrate.